vislearn/FrEIA/README.rst

           self.random_factor = torch.randint(1, 3, size=(1, dims_in[0][0]))

       def forward(self, x, rev=False, jac=True):
+          # the Jacobian term is trivial to calculate so we return it
+          # even if jac=False

+          # x is passed to the function as a list (in this case of only on element)
           x = x[0]
           if not rev:
               # forward operation